 - Belly button area

-- Gastrointestinal tract (may result in blood in the baby's bowel movements)
+- Gastrointestinal tract (resulting in blood in the baby's bowel movements)

-- Mucus membranes (such as the lining of the nose and mouth)
+- Mucous membranes (such as the lining of the nose and mouth)

 - Places where there has been a needle stick